-We tend to be pretty oblique in our route descriptions and, indeed, in our descriptions of the ride in general.
-The Passage is in fact probably best suited for those that can tolerate a high level of uncertainty.
+We tended to be pretty oblique in our route descriptions and, indeed, in our descriptions of the ride in general.
+The Passage was in fact probably best suited for those that could tolerate a high level of uncertainty.
 That being said, here are some answers to some questions you might have...

-It varies from week to week, depending on the route, but generally it is safe to say that it is probably an easy ride for a strong rider and can be a strenuous ride for a weaker one.
-Most people fall somewhere in between and therefore so does the ride.
+It varied from week to week, depending on the route, but generally it is safe to say that it was probably an easy ride for a strong rider and could be a strenuous ride for a weaker one.
+Most people fall somewhere in between and therefore so did the ride.

 Faster than a typical "social ride" and slower than a typical "fast-paced ride."
 Maybe somewhere between 12 and 18 mph?
-But, again, it depends on the route.
-Longer routes tend to inspire faster paces.
+But, again, it depended on the route.
+Longer routes tended to inspire faster paces.

 And how about "some hills"?

-There will almost always be hills.
+There were almost always some hills.
 Sometimes just small rollers.
-Sometimes hills that are short and steep, sometimes long and gradual.
+Sometimes hills that were short and steep, sometimes long and gradual.
 Sometimes all of the above.
-We don't avoid them.
+We didn't avoid them.
 A lot of interesting places are at the top of hills.

-No, seriously though, you just started with three questions about difficulty -- is this a hard ride?
+No, seriously though, you just pretty much started with three questions about difficulty -- was this a hard ride?

-That's just what people ask about the most.
-Difficulty is not our intention; the ride is not about that.
-We are interested in exploration, not athletics.
-We try to keep the ride together and wait for anyone who falls behind.
+That's just what people asked about the most.
+Difficulty was not our intention; the ride was not about that.
+We were interested in exploration, not athletics.
+We tried to keep the ride together and wait for anyone who fell behind.

-Since your routes vary in difficulty, do you have some sort of rating system?
+Since your routes varied in difficulty, did you have some sort of rating system?

-We do!
+We did!
 One donut = easy.
 Two donuts = average (for us).
 Three donuts = challenging.
 Four donuts = very easy.

-Wait, why is four donuts the easiest rating?
+Wait, why was four donuts the easiest rating?

 You try to eat four donuts after a hard ride!

-It could be a footbridge.
+It might've been a footbridge.
 Or an underpass.
-Sometimes we ride on dirt trails.
-Sometimes we take pothole-ridden and glass-filled alleys.
-Sometimes we climb stairs.
-Or do a little hiking.
-One should generally be prepared for anything.
-But, don't worry, we'll give ample warning when we're going to ride several miles underground in a wet tunnel.
+Sometimes we rode on dirt trails.
+Sometimes we took pothole-ridden and glass-filled alleys.
+Sometimes we climbed stairs.
+Or did a little hiking.
+One should've generally been prepared for anything.
+But, don't worry, we gave ample warning when we were going to ride several miles underground in a wet tunnel.

-What if something happens to me on the ride?
+What if something happens to me on a ride?

 We do our best to provide a safe and enjoyable experience, and rely on our riders to help us maintain a mature, responsible ride culture.
 But on very rare occasions incidents do and have happened, as on any bike ride.
 If something happens to you, we'll do everything we can to make sure you get the help you need.
 But please understand that, by participating in the ride, you assume all responsibility for yourself and agree not to hold the ride leaders liable in any way.

-A bicycle in good working order, with well-inflated tires; front and back lights; basic repair supplies like spare tubes and a pump; enough food and water for the duration of the ride (we do not stop at stores).
+A bicycle in good working order, with well-inflated tires; front and back lights; basic repair supplies like spare tubes, tire levers, and a pump; enough food and water for the duration of the ride (we do not stop at stores).

 What kind of bike should I bring?

 A cyclocross/touring bike is probably the most appropriate choice.
-That is what both of us are riding these days, and what many of our regulars end up on eventually.
+That is what both of us are riding these days, and what many of our Passage regulars ended up on eventually.
 Most people, however, bring other styles of bikes.
 A geared road bike will be fine for most routes.
 Likewise a "hybrid"-style bike.
 People do ride fixed or single speed with us, though sometimes it becomes obvious that is not the most appropriate choice (riding brakeless, in particular, is a rather bad idea on most routes, and we'd really prefer you didn't).
-A mountain bike can work.
+A mountain bike can work, though sometimes might be a bit sluggish.
 We've had tall bikes on the ride and that sometimes worked out okay.
 Someone brought a swing bike once and that was one of the few times we outright dropped someone (sorry!).
-Cruisers and BMX are discouraged, unless it is advertised as a very slow ride (we do those occasionally).
+Cruisers and BMX are strongly discouraged, unless it is advertised as a very slow ride (we do those occasionally).
 Whatever style of bike, investing in durable, puncture-resistant tires is a good idea.

 I have an awesome sound system for my bike.
 Should I bring my awesome sound system?

 For first the year or so, it was usually just a handful of riders.
-Then it expanded out to maybe 10-20.
-For the last couple years or so it's been more like 15-35.
-Routes advertised as shorter/easier generally bring out more riders.
+Then it expanded to maybe 10-20.
+There was a short period, after some media attention, when it was 20-45 people.
+For the final few years, it was typically around 15-35 people each week.
+Routes advertised as shorter/easier generally brought out slightly more riders.